 Kotor is the administrative center of the municipality of Kotor which includes the towns of Risan and Perast – generally, it has a population of about 22,600.
 Perast happened to be the first stop on our excursion from the ship.

 As we made our way off the ship to the tendered boat, a 5-minute ride to the dock, we then made our way to the bus that took us to Perast.
 Perast is a sleepy village on the Bay of Kotor about 20 to 30 minutes away.
 While there, we walked the streets, enjoyed some coffee, and were amazed at the number of cats.
-After the free time, we all boarded a boat that took us over to the island Gospa od Škrpjela; a man-made island where Our Lady of the Rocks stood with its bright blue dome shone in the mid-morning sun.
+After the free time, we all boarded a boat that took us over to the island Gospa od Škrpjela; a man-made island where Our Lady of the Rocks stood with its bright blue dome shining in the mid-morning sun.

 After touring the church, we boarded the bus again and made our way back to Kotor where we walked the streets of Old Town – throngs of other tourists from multiple ships joined us.
-Here in this town, you can visit the cathedral, marvel at the medieval stone buildings.
+Here in this town, you can visit the cathedral, and marvel at the medieval stone buildings.
 You’ll have lots of opportunities to buy souvenirs and again, be amazed by the numerous cats aimlessly roaming the streets.
-The cats have become so ubiquitous, they’ve become a very prominent symbol of the town.
+The cats have become so ubiquitous, that they’ve become a very prominent symbol of the town.
 It’s believed that Kotor was a busy trading post.
 With the ships that came to Kotor, also came cats from around the world.
 Many were left behind and now there’s quite the population.

 If one wants, there are also steps that rise up the mountain behind Kotor that lead to a stunning view of the bay.
 But you should know this about three miles and hundreds of steps.
 Being the middle of August, this was not for me.